rAkshAsy/goit-ds-hw-02/README.md

-## This file was created using ChatGPT
+## This README file was created using ChatGPT